 Relixir ($199-499/mo)

-What you get per dollar: Blog-only content execution.
-No Reddit, no YouTube, no post-publication verification.
-Relixir covers blogs across 6 engines, and covers them quickly.
-If speed matters more than channel diversity and you are comfortable with auto-publishing (or willing to pay $349/mo for review), Relixir delivers volume efficiently.
+What you get per dollar: Fast, blog-only content execution across 6 engines with schema baked in.
+No Reddit, no YouTube, no continuous post-publication monitoring.
+If autonomous speed matters more than channel diversity or editorial gating, Relixir delivers volume efficiently.

 Loudmink Pro and Max ($299-599/mo)

 At $299/mo, Loudmink Pro delivers 20 articles plus 20 Reddit opportunities across 3 AI search engines.
 At $599/mo, Max delivers 40 articles, 40 Reddit opportunities, and 10 YouTube opportunities across 5 engines.
-Both include human review and post-publication verification.
+Both include human review and continuous post-publication monitoring.
 See what each plan includes in the per-article cost breakdown.

 Profound ($99-399/mo self-serve, $2,000-5,000+ enterprise)

-Profound's self-serve tiers start at $99/mo (Starter: ChatGPT-only monitoring, 50 prompts, zero content) and scale to $399/mo (Growth: 3 AI search engines, 3 articles per month).
-The enterprise tier ($2,000-5,000+/mo) adds Query Fanout analysis, which maps the sub-queries AI search engines generate behind the scenes.
-Backed by $35M from Sequoia, Profound is building for enterprise buyers.
+Profound's self-serve tiers start at $99/mo (Starter: ChatGPT-only monitoring, 50 prompts, 1 seat) and scale to $399/mo (Growth: 3 engines, 100 prompts, 3 seats, weekly opportunities).
+Profound now ships content execution too: its Agents (a drag-and-drop builder with templates like Content Refresh and AEO FAQ) publish to WordPress, Sanity, and Contentful, and there is no fixed monthly article cap.
+The enterprise tier ($2,000-5,000+/mo) adds 10+ engines including Claude and Grok plus Query Fanout analysis, which maps the sub-queries AI search engines generate behind the scenes.
+Backed by a $96M Series C (Feb 2026, Lightspeed-led, ~$1B valuation, ~$155M total raised), Profound is the best-capitalized name in the space and serves 700+ enterprises.

 $600+/mo: Agencies, Automation, and Enterprise